Data Sources

 Best practices

-Write RULES.md for your database.
+Write connections/<name>/RULES.md for your database.
 Document which tables to use, which to avoid, known quirks (NULL handling, deprecated columns), and metric definitions.
 This is the difference between your AI guessing and your AI knowing.
 See Context (RULES.md).

 Start with schema exploration.
 Before diving into analysis, ask your AI to summarize the schema and generate an ER diagram.
 Five minutes of orientation saves hours of confusion.